 - Changing the pressure by using oxygen concentrators.

 - Heating and purging with a carrier gas, which is also used while dehydrating ethanol.

 - Heating the sieve inside a high vacuum assembly.

-Unlike silica gel which can be regenerated by heating it to a temperature of 120°C in a regular oven, the temperature range for regeneration for molecular sieve varies from 175°C to 315°C depending on the type of molecular sieve used.
+Unlike Silica Gel which can be regenerated by heating it to a temperature of 120°C in a regular oven, the temperature range for a Molecular Sieve varies from 175°C to 315°C depending on the type of Molecular Sieve used.